StephenCleary/Comparers/README.md

 groups.Sort(nameComparer.Sequence());
 ```

-There's also natural extensions for LINQ, Rx, and Ix that allow you to define comparers on-the-fly (particularly useful for anonymous types):
+There's also natural extensions for LINQ that allow you to define comparers on-the-fly (particularly useful for anonymous types):

 ```c#
 IEnumerable<Person> people = ...;